Karn-Tiwari-3003/Data-Structures-and-Algorithms/README.md

 # Overview

-Repository meant for understanding and practice the use of various data structures and algorithms used in programming.
+Repository for understanding the various data structures and algorithm with the help of problems